 "Many textiles, such as bed linens, couch cushions, and clothing, have been treated using many chemicals," says Dr. Erica Steele.
 "These chemicals are absorbed and inhaled directly on a daily basis.
 They not only create toxicity within the body but also leach into the environment leaving an impact on ground water, wildlife, air, and soil.
 Synthetic fabrics create a huge amount of hazardous chemical waste to include sodium hydroxide and carbon di-sulphide—a neurotoxin found in rayon production that produced thousands of deaths in early rayon manufacturing."

-Recommendation: “There are many textile companies that are more conscious of the chemical treatments,” she says.
-“Soy fiber can be blended with other fibers to enhance the benefits.
+The Rx: "There are many textile companies that are more conscious of the chemical treatments," she says.
+"Soy fiber can be blended with other fibers to enhance the benefits.
 Vegetable cashmere is rich with 45% protein content.
-Many organic textiles are available in wool, silk, hemp, linen, plant fibers as well.”
+Many organic textiles are available in wool, silk, hemp, linen, plant fibers as well."

 Your Rodent Feces Can Cause Disease